-There’s really no better time to plan a trip than July.
-The weather is great in many places around the world, so choosing the best place to visit in July is easy peasy.
+There’s no better time to plan a trip than July.
+The weather is great in many places around the world, so choosing some of the best places to visit in July is easy peasy.

 Still, there are many destination options, and being July, it’s also an expensive month to travel as families and children take their summer holidays around the globe.
 Hitting that sweet spot can be tough!
-To help, we’ve created this list of our favorite places to travel during July!
+To help, we’ve created this list of the best places to travel in July!

 The Best Places to Visit in July